 Limited Time to Strength Train?
 This one's for you!

-Article contains embedded links to connect you with tips, tricks, and tools to make wellness work.
+Article contains embedded links to connect you with more tips & tricks to make wellness work.

-As a Strength Coach, I'll be the first to tell you that an extensive strength training plan delivers results.
+As a Strength and Conditioning Specialist and Physiologist, I'll be the first to tell you that an extensive strength training plan delivers results.

 But what about those of us who want results, but have limited time and energy to train?

-Researchers recently asked, “Does weight lifting 6 days per week produce better strength building and fat loss benefits verses 3 days per week?”
+Researchers recently asked, “Does weight lifting 6 days per week produce better strength building and fat loss benefits versus 3 days per week?”
 The results may surprise you!

 WHAT DO WE KNOW?

-It is well documented that strength training helps us to live a healthy, happy life.
-It not only protects our bodies from injury, degeneration, and disease, but also helps us maintain the ability to perform essential daily activities, like picking up our not-so-small-anymore kiddos when they need a good hug.
+It's well documented that strength training helps us to live a healthy, happy life.
+It not only protects our bodies from injury, degeneration, and disease, but also helps us maintain the ability to perform essential daily activities, like picking up our not-so-small-anymore kiddos when they need a good hug or lifting a heavy box overhead without blowing out out rotator cuff!

-The Journal of Strength and Conditioning Research recently published a study that investigated how the effects of high strength training frequency compare to moderate frequency.
-It was concluded that strength training six times per week did not offer additional strength and muscle growth benefits over three time per week, even with volume and intensity remaining equal.
+The Journal of Strength and Conditioning published a study that investigated how the effects of high strength training frequency compare to moderate frequency.
+It was concluded that strength training six times per week did not offer additional strength and muscle growth benefits over threes time per week, even with volume and intensity remaining equal.

-While this is just one research study, it's an important reminder that it is possible to see increases in strength and lean body mass with a just few strength training sessions per week.
-Ultra-runner dads and mom-bies of the world, let us rejoice!
+While this is just one research study, it's an important reminder that it's possible to see increases in strength and lean body mass with just a few strength training sessions per week.
+Ultra-runner dads and fitness goal-getter moms of the world, let us rejoice!

 It's time to replace any feeling that we aren't doing enough with focusing on ways to maximize results from the sessions we CAN fit in.